loopwerk/tag-changelog/README.md

 - It would be nice to be able to supply a changelog message template instead of having a hardcoded template in the action itself.
 - The mapping from raw type (like `feat`) to changelog header (like `New Features`) would also be good to have configurable.
 - Mentioning the author of a PR within the changelog would be good.
+- Configure the ordering of the types.
+- Display breaking changes notes.